 Dr. Bahlani is Here to Help

 Pelvic Pain Doc is all about open, honest conversations about pelvic pain.
 Our approach is a holistic, compassionate one and our ultimate goal is to help you spend less time in pain — so you can live your fullest life.
-If you’re experiencing clitoral or pelvic pain, we invite you to book a virtual consultation or in-person appointment at our Roslyn or Manhattan office today.
+If you’re experiencing clitoral or pelvic pain, we invite you to book a virtual consultation or in-person appointment at our Manhattan office today.